microsoft/pxt-common-packages/libs/game/docs/reference/sprites/sprite/y.md

 ## Sprite locations

 The sprite image forms a rectangle with some number of pixel rows.
-The **y** postion of the sprite is the vertical location of the center column of the sprite's pixels on the screen.
+The **y** position of the sprite is the vertical location of the center column of the sprite's pixels on the screen.
 The **y** position of the sprite can have a value that is greater than the height of the screen.
 It can also have a value that is less than the top side of the screen (the top of screen is `0` and the value of the **y** position of the sprite in this case is negative).
 When this happens, some or all of the sprite isn't visible on the screen.

 ## Example #example